mbjelac/weather-alert/README.md

-# Automated DHMZ wheather alert
+# Automated DHMZ weather alert

 DHMZ - the Croatian meteorological society - doesn't have an automated way of sending weather alerts.
 I suppose the weather in Croatia has not been so critical so this hasn't been so important.